Easy Pan Fried Boneless Pork Chops

+Easy pan-fried boneless pork chops are a delicious dinner that can be made in less than thirty minutes.
 The basic recipe turns out juicy pork chops with plenty of flavors and a short cooking time for those busy weeknights.

 DISCLAIMER: This post is sponsored by the Wisconsin Pork Producers Association.
 As always, the opinions are honest and are all my own.